nhtt1026/Melbourne-Pedestrian-Movement-Patterns/README.md

 ## Project Context:

-The City of Melbourne is strengthening its urban mobility strategy by understanding how pedestrians move across the city using a network of sensors that capture directional counts at multiple locations.
-The goal is to identify when and where crowding happens, then translate those patterns into practical actions for safer and more comfortable streets.
+The City of Melbourne is strengthening its urban mobility strategy by understanding how pedestrians move across the city using a network of sensors that capture directional pedestrian counts at multiple locations.
+The goal is to identify when and where crowding happens, then translate those patterns into practical actions for safer, more comfortable, and better-managed streets.

 **Data source:** [City of Melbourne Open Data Portal – Pedestrian Counting System (Monthly counts per hour)](https://data.melbourne.vic.gov.au/explore/dataset/pedestrian-counting-system-monthly-counts-per-hour/information/)

+**Timing note:** The open dataset is updated over time, but this portfolio analysis is based on a data snapshot downloaded on Oct 15, 2025.
+The dashboard examples in this project focus on the **13 Oct 2023 – 5 Oct 2025** analysis window shown in the report filters.

 ## Key Objectives:
 1. Where are the highest pedestrian concentration areas across Melbourne’s sensor network?